Ontario Highway 144: Route description

 Highway 144 is 271 km long, lying between its southern terminus at an interchange with Highway 17 west of Lively and its northern terminus at an intersection with Highway 101 west of downtown Timmins.
 Much of the route is isolated; Cartier is the only community located directly on the highway anywhere north of Sudbury's northerly city limits, although Gogama and the Mattagami First Nation are near the highway along spur routes.

 Between the communities of Dowling and Onaping in Greater Sudbury, Highway 144 is home to the scenic A. Y. Jackson Lookout, overlooking the waterfall depicted in Jackson's 1953 painting "Spring on the Onaping River".
-It exits Greater Sudbury at Windy Lake Provincial Park and passes through the village of Cartier, then enters a long isolated stretch surrounded only by endless expanses of the boreal forest.
+It exits Greater Sudbury at Windy Lake Provincial Park and passes through the village of Cartier, then enters a long isolated stretch surrounded by boreal forest.

 At an isolated point 149 km north of Lively and 117 km south of Timmins, Highway 144 meets Highway 560 and the Sultan Industrial Road, which constitute the only major transportation route intersecting the highway outside the cities of Sudbury and Timmins; the rest stop at this intersection is the only gas station located on the highway north of Cartier.

 Just north of the Highway 560/Sultan Industrial Road intersection, the highway crosses the Laurentian Divide, the boundary between the Great Lakes and Arctic Ocean watersheds.
 North of this point, all streams and rivers flow north into Hudson Bay.
 A sign and a small picnic area mark the transition.
 The highway continues through isolated forests and curves east to meet Highway 661, a short spur serving the town of Gogama.
-The highway turns to the north and follows along the western side of Kenogamissi Lake for 70 km to Highway 101, just west of the urban core of Timmins.
+The highway turns to the north and follows along the western side of Kenogamissi Lake for 70 km to its terminus at Highway 101, just west of the urban core of Timmins and some 79 km east of Foleyet.